bahrus/be-overloading/README.md

 ">Tumble out of bed</button>
 ```

-Both events will invoke the common script.
+Both events (click, mouseover) will invoke the same common script.

+The wrapped code looks as follows:

 This also works: